iagotito/oss-template/CONTRIBUTING.md

 message guide](/.github/commit-message-guide.md) to know the best pratices for commit messages.

-Once your changes are ready, don't forget to [self-review](/.github/self-review.md) to speed up the review process:zap:.

 ### Pull Request

 When you're finished with the changes, create a pull request, also